anila-niaz/Prestashop/Modules/customerupdatenotification/README.md

-A small module which sends notifications to client when their account is activated from backoffice.
+A small module which sends notifications to client when their account is activated by admin from backoffice.